walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the 'Migrate' blade, with 3 machines selected and the 'Migrate' button highlighted.](images/Exercise3/migrate-2.png)

-    > **Note:** You can optionally choose whether the on-premises virtual machines should be automatically shut down before migration to minimize data loss.
+    > **Note**: You can optionally choose whether the on-premises virtual machines should be automatically shut down before migration to minimize data loss.
 Either setting will work for this lab.

 3. The migration process will start.